neuralarchcon/neuralarchcon.github.io/_datasets/tasks/s_16_Lang.md

 contact:
 email:
 ratings: true
-summary: Metacognitive judgments of learning and free recall of emotional adjectives.
-Prospective confidence rating for memorizing emotional/neutral words.
+summary: Metacognitive judgments of learning (JOLs) in a 30-trial memory task with emotional words.
+Participants study emotional and neutral adjectives, provide prospective confidence ratings about recall difficulty, complete a distracting task, then recall as many words as possible.
 participants: 290
 cost_group: memory
 citation: